-- The defined study area will be identified and will be cleansed thoroughly using a facial cleanser or mild soap and water.
-Then the area will be wiped with 70% isopropyl alcohol and may be marked with a white or yellow, washable marker. - To avoid eye injury, appropriate eye protection for the wavelength being used must be worn by all individuals in the room during treatment. - Test spots may be performed prior to each treatment in an area in or close to the treatment area.
-Parameters will be collected of these test spots. - Procedures for the PicoSure treatment: - The device may be used in accordance with the Operator's Manual and Clinical Reference Guide. - The entire defined treatment area will then be treated by delivering adjacent pulses with minimal overlap of 10% or less. - An air-cooling system may be used during treatment.
-The air-cooling system allows for the continuous flow of cold air on the treatment area to ease the sensation from the laser pulse. - Parameters may be adjusted throughout the treatment in order to increase subject comfort. - Subjects will be asked to report the general level of treatment discomfort/pain on a scale of 0 (none) to 10 (maximum intolerable pain). - Parameters and skin reaction will be continuously monitored and recorded during treatment. - The additional treatments will follow the same procedure. - Subjects may receive up to 4 treatments on the face.
-Treatments will be performed every 4 weeks (+/- 2 weeks).
+- Procedures for the shock wave treatment: - The defined study area will be identified and will be cleansed thoroughly using a facial cleanser or mild soap and water.
+The treatment area may be marked with a marker. - The device may be used in accordance with the Protocol Manual and Instructions for Use. - Test spots may be performed prior to treatment in an area, such as on the hand, or in or close to the treatment area or so the subject can get used to the sensation. - Ultrasound gel will be applied to the area to be treated. - The applicator will be placed on the skin and slowly moved over the identified treatment area administering pulses of acoustic pressure shockwaves. - Parameters may be adjusted throughout the treatment to increase subject comfort. - Subjects will be asked to report the general level of treatment discomfort/pain on a scale of 0 (none) to 10 (maximum intolerable pain). - Parameters and tissue response will be continuously monitored and recorded during treatment. - The additional treatments will follow the same procedure. - Subjects and Clinicians may be asked to complete treatment questionnaires. - Subjects may receive up to 5 treatments.
+Treatments will be performed every 3 - 14 days.